Programs and Services

 Connection Support Groups: Provides peer-led support for adults with mental illness by sharing issues and coping skills.

 Crisis Intervention Team (CIT) Trainings: Police officers and dispatchers are trained to interact with individuals with mental illness.
 The program is designed to minimize use of force, increase officer/public safety and explain available resources in community policing.

 Media Liaising: NAMI SF works with local resources to provide impartial, objective reporting on issues affecting individuals living with mental illness, their families, and the community.

 Working towards Unity

 In Our Own Voice: Presentation by trained individuals living with mental illness.
 Able to be scheduled throughout the community.

-Ending the Silence: Presentation for middle and high schools students to learn about mental illness.
+Ending the Stigma: Presentation for middle and high schools students to learn about mental illness.

 Parents and Teachers as Allies: In-service program for school professionals to better understand early warning signs of mental illnesses in children and adolescents.